 - In March, two Fashion Business Management faculty members (Joanne Offerman and Janice Messinger) shared their methods for assessing program learning outcomes in required Fashion Business Management courses.

 - In April, faculty in The School of Liberal Arts (Lasse Savola and Daniel Benkendorf) and the Library (Maria Rothenberg) discussed assessing learning outcomes in general education.
 These events illustrated the advancement of assessment at FIT.

 - Emerging Technology at FIT: visit this website to submit and review recommendations for innovative technology that has the potential to enhance student learning or faculty research.

 - Online courses continue to prove popular, and the number of courses available online grow each semester.
 This semester, we have 238 online for-credit sections running, up from 222 last semester.
 Blended courses are growing steadily as well, with 32 courses now approved for Blended delivery.
 Blended courses are half online and half face-to-face.

-- The office trained 7 new instructors to teach online this semester.
+- The office trained 21 new instructors to teach online this semester.
 The training consisted of 2 full-day workshops plus a six-week online training that allowed the instructor to explore units and participate from a student perspective.
-The office worked with faculty on curriculum for 6 courses that have never been offered online before and will run in the online format next semester.

 - The Office of Online Learning recently re-designed our rubric for certifying online courses, utilizing the SUNY OSQCR and Quality Matters rubric.
 All new online courses will meet the criteria of a 42-point checklist with a focus on student engagement, accessibility, faculty presence, and overall course quality.
 This rubric will be used in a refresh program in the spring, inviting established online faculty to use this new rubric to re-certify their online courses.